khotta/color_echo/README.md

 ex.)
 CE::ch_tx :blink #=> text blink on

+#### CE::ch :foreground [,:background [,:text_attribute]]
+Change collectively.
+This method is available in version 0.1.0.
+ex.)
+CE:ch :white, :green

 #### CE::disable
+Reset to set the color sequence.
+Alias is, CE::off, CE::reset
+This method alias is available in version 0.1.0.

+#### CE::not_use
-Turn off the function of this library.
+Force ignore the function of this library.
+This method is available in version 0.1.0.

 ### Example
 <pre>